RiskoZoSlovenska/RZSMaze/README.md

 	* A nested array of the custom objects

+RZSMaze:getNearSolution(positionStart, positionFinish)
+    * positionStart - Optional starting position coordinates {x, y}.
+Defaults to {2, 2}.
+    * positionFinish - Optional finishing position coordinates {x, y}.
+Defaults to the bottom-right corner.

+	Returns:
+    * A list of coordinates representing the path from the starting position to the finishing position, if found.
+Otherwise, returns nil.

 RZSMaze:toString(wallChar, spaceChar)
 	* wallChar - a string, usually a single character, to use to represent filled spaces.